Privacy Practices

 Treatment Alternatives and Health-Related Benefits and Services.
 We may use and disclose your health information to inform you about treatment alternatives and health-related benefits and services that may be of interest to you.

 Research.
 Under certain circumstances, we may use and disclose medical information about you for research purposes.
 For example, a research project could involve comparing the health and recovery of all patients who received one medication to those who received another, for the same condition.
 All research projects, however, are subject to a special approval process.
 This process evaluates a proposed research project and its use of medical information, trying to balance the research needs with patients' need for privacy of their medical information.
 All research projects are subject to an approval process involving an Institutional Review Board (IRB).
-The IRB evaluates proposed research projects and their use of PHI, balancing research needs and a patients' right to privacy.
-We may disclose PHI about you to people preparing to conduct a research project in order to help identify patients with specific medical needs.
-PHI disclosed during this process never leaves our control.
+The IRB evaluates proposed research projects and their use of health information, balancing research needs and a patients' right to privacy.
+We may disclose health information about you to people preparing to conduct a research project in order to help identify patients with specific medical needs.
+Health information disclosed during this process never leaves our control.
 We might ask for specific permission from you if the researcher will have access to your name, address or other information that reveals who you are, or will be involved in your care at Nuvance Health.

-To Avert a Serious Threat to Health or Safety: When necessary to prevent a serious threat to your health or safety or the health or safety of the public or another person, we may use or disclose health information, limiting disclosures to someone able to help lessen or prevent the threatened harm.
+When necessary to prevent a serious threat to your health or safety or the health or safety of the public or another person, we may use or disclose health information, limiting disclosures to someone able to help lessen or prevent the threatened harm.

-As Required By Law: We may use or disclose your health information when required by law to do so by federal, state or local law.
+As Required By Law: We may use or disclose your health information when required by law to do so by federal, state, or local law.

 Special Situations